greg1951/react-readme-docs/README-Section8-EatAndSplit.md

 ## FormSplitBill Component

-The **FormSplitBill** component was very much like the one above, except it had its own CSS class.
-(Static version is shown below.
-When a friend is selected, then the friend's name will show up in the form in lieu of *Someone*.)
+The **FormSplitBill** component was very much like the one above.
+(The static version is shown below.
+When a friend is selected, then the friend's name will show up in the form in lieu of *Someone*. )

+At some point, controlled elements (state) will be added to capture the values of each input.

 ```javascript
 function FormSplitBill() {